 Benefits of Creating Lag

-Creating lag is essential for maximizing performance on the golf course.
 By storing energy efficiently, you increase clubhead speed, which translates to hitting the ball farther.

 Moreover, lag helps you maintain a consistent swing tempo, contributing to improved accuracy.

-By delaying the release of your wrists, you gain better control over your shots.
 This technique ensures that the clubface squares at impact, effectively enhancing both direction and distance.

 Practicing this skill can lead to more consistent and powerful swings, allowing you to excel in your game.